 Before the OBC collapsed, British competitors had already begun taking its place overseas.
 The Hong Kong and Shanghai Banking Corporation and the Chartered Bank of India, Australia and China quickly learned from the OBC’s mistakes and enjoyed doing business amidst an economic resurgence in the 1890s.
 Their success has continued through the next century (the latter became the Standard Chartered Bank in 1969) and both are still issuing notes today—such as the HSBC’s newest commemorative 150th anniversary note, above.

 The banks’ stability following the same economic turmoil that had sunk their competitor illustrates an adaptability that had risen in haste from the first attempts of the British to open banking operations overseas.
-The HSBC and Standard Chartered Bank are now two of the top 30 companies on the London Stock Exchange and hallmarks among Hong Kong’s stellar cast of note-issuing banks.
+The HSBC and Standard Chartered Bank are now two of the top 30 companies on the London Stock Exchange and hallmarks among Hong Kong(China)’s stellar cast of note-issuing banks.